NeelShani/Simple-QnA-Chatbot/README.md

 # Simple-QnA-Chatbot

-The QnA Chatbots are bulid with two Source: Groq and Olama.
+The QnA Chatbots are built with two Sources: Groq and Olama.

-Groq also has many open source free LLM models, for that you have to sign in and get your API key.
+Groq also has many open-source free LLM models, in which you have to sign in and get your API key.
-Whereas, LLM model in Ollama needs to be download in your device.
+The LLM model in Ollama must be downloaded to your device.
-You can add other LLM model options in sidebar in code as per the requirements.
+You can add other LLM model options in the sidebar in the code as it's required.

+All things are trackable in the Langsmith.

+You can create the OpenAI Chatbot with almost the same code given in groq_app.py.